chrisjwaddell/tics/README.md

 # TiCS
-TiCS is an application that lets you add multiple Timers, Counters and Stopwatchs to a webpage.
+TiCS is an application that lets you add multiple Timers, Counters and Stopwatches to a webpage.

 When the timer finishes, you get alerted.
 Chrome and Firefox flash in the taskbar when the timer expires.